drug-design/course/docs/chapters/molecular-similarity.md

 ![](https://media.drugdesign.org/course/molecular-similarity/substructure_search.png){: loading=lazy }
 ### General Requirements of a Method

-Three steps are required for the development of a similarity searching computerized method: first, structures and properties have to be represented in a computer-understandable format.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='molecular-similarity/general-requirements-method-4258782c'><i class='fa fa-play' aria-hidden='true'></i></button>Three steps are required for the development of a similarity searching computerized method: first, structures and properties have to be represented in a computer-understandable format.
 Second, a similarity (or dissimilarity) measure between those representations is required to obtain a numerical similarity value.
 And finally, a defined algorithm needs to be implemented to perform the desired task.
 *[ee]: stands for "enantiomeric excess".
 A quantity for measuring the optical purity and represents the percentage of the major enantiomer minus the percentage of the minor enantiomer

 ![](https://media.drugdesign.org/course/molecular-similarity/general_requirement.png){: loading=lazy }
 #### Make Molecules Accessible to the Computer

-Computers are binary machines: the only digits they have are ones and zeros.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='molecular-similarity/make-molecules-accessible-to-computer-3217799e'><i class='fa fa-play' aria-hidden='true'></i></button>Computers are binary machines: the only digits they have are ones and zeros.
 In order to compare molecules, it is necessary to encode their structures and properties in a suitable representation.
 A molecular structure can be represented in the computer in its connectivity-table format, where atoms are represented as nodes of a graph and bonds as edges of it: this representation resembles what chemists draw as "chemical structures".
 Another representation is based on molecular descriptors.
 This representation is better suited to similarity searching because both the structures and the properties of the molecules can be described.
 Molecular descriptor methods will be presented in the next section.
 *[sar]: Structure-Activity Relationships (SAR) is the analysis of the relationships between chemical structure and biological activity.
 *[molecular descriptor]: Molecular descriptors are numerical values that capture the structure and properties of molecules *[molecular descriptors]: Molecular descriptors are numerical values that capture the structure and properties of molecules